-Family Building for Trans Couples
+Family Building for Transgender People

 We believe parenthood is a joy that every human being has the RIGHT to experience and enjoy.
 While hormonal or surgical processes of transitioning may affect your future fertility, with the right knowledge and preparation, CNY can turn your biological family from a dream to a reality!
 We offer both fertility preservation and treatment options for those looking to grow their family now.

-- For that assigned male at birth, sperm cryopreservation (aka freezing) prior to any transition therapy allows you to have a biological family of your own in the future.
+- For those assigned male at birth, sperm cryopreservation (aka freezing) prior to any transition therapy allows you to have a biological family of your own in the future.
 Sperm freezing is a very simple process.
 With a simple semen analysis, we’ll be able to help determine how many vials you should freeze.
 Sperm can stay frozen for decades without deteriorating.

 - For those assigned a female gender at birth, egg cryopreserving (freezing) eggs prior to transition therapy gives you the potential for a biological family of your own in the future.
 Egg freezing typically involves a week-long period of medications to stimulate egg development followed by an egg retrieval surgery.
 Once the eggs are harvested they can be frozen and stored nearly indefinitely.

 Those who have frozen their sperm or eggs prior to transitioning have several treatment options available for them using their biologically related gametes.

 - If in a relationship with a cisgender woman, you may use your sperm and your partner’s eggs and build your family using intrauterine insemination (IUI) or in vitro fertilization (IVF).

 - If single or in a relationship with a cisgender man, you may use an egg donor to create embryos and a gestational carrier for the pregnancy.

 - If in a relationship with a cisgender woman, you may use your eggs and donor sperm to complete a reciprocal IVF cycle.